Nobel Prize-winning poet Louise Glück dies at 80

 Louise Glück, winner of the 2020 Nobel Prize in Literature and Poet Laureate of the United States from 2003-2004 has died.
 She was 80 years old.

-Glück's death was confirmed by her publisher, the MacMillan imprint Farrar, Straus and Giroux, on Friday.
-The publisher did not immediately share further details.
+Glück's death was confirmed by her publisher, the MacMillan imprint Farrar, Straus & Giroux, on Friday.

 One of country's most revered poets, Glück took her inspiration from Greek mythology, her own life, and even everyday things.
 For instance, her poem about dying, The Wild Iris, is told from the perspective of a flower: